Alexanderlacuna/mvc-rust/README.md

-# mvc-rust
+#  MVC-RUST

-mvc template using actix web that that tries to mimic express js
+the project "mvc rust" is created using actix web a rust web framework aims to implements an mvc pattern like in popular frameworks express js and falcon(python framework)
+* Model
+* Controller
+* View

+*Update on the project on -the basic pattern is set aiming to build from that*